petrovg/flickrpicker/README.md

 # TO DO

-* Activity indicators
+* Replace activity indicators with a single one
-* Store the authorization token and sectret
-* Add a de-authorize button to PickAPic which removed the stored token and secret
 * A button to cancel the image picking